Can You Really Predict Your Baby's Gender With the Ring Test?

 How early can you do a home gender test?

-You need to be at least 7 or 8 weeks pregnant for most at-home NIPT tests and there are only a few companies offering them.
-Popular brands include SneekPeek, Peekaboo and eGenderTest, which vary in price from $65 to $169.
+You need to be at least seven weeks pregnant to take an at-home NIPT test, and only a few companies offer them.
+Popular brands include SneekPeek, Peekaboo and eGenderTest, which vary in price from $20 to $169.

 Can you find out the gender at 12 weeks?